 Managing Change Projects

 This module aims to provide you with:

-- an understanding of the need for responsive projects to grow business and achieve change quickly
+- an understanding of the need for responsive and responsible projects to grow business and achieve change quickly

 - a focus on emerging projects and change practices evidenced in agile and lean approaches